atieasadikia/BDA601/Installation/jupyter-notebook/README.md

 Use the following installation steps:

 * Download [Anaconda](https://www.anaconda.com/products/distribution).
-We recommend downloading Anaconda’s latest Python 3 version (currently Python 3.9).
+We recommend downloading Anaconda’s latest Python 3 version.

 * Install the version of Anaconda which you downloaded, following the instructions on the download page.